 Young People's Partnerships have been statutorily established in each of the 22 local authority areas.
 These partnerships consist of a range of organisations - schools, Youth Offending Teams, voluntary and statutory youth services, careers services, police and many more.
 All the partnerships are working to put in place arrangements for young people to access the support, advice and learning opportunities they need.
-The involvement of young people themselves is central and each partnership is developing participation arrangements.
-The Partnerships are expected to deliver 10 basic entitlements for young people and provide opportunities for young people to develop into confident adults - independent, able to make choices, able to participate in the democratic process.
+The involvement of young people themselves is central and each partnerships are expected to deliver 10 basic entitlements for young people and provide opportunities for young people to develop into confident adults - independent, able to make choices, able to participate in the democratic process.